Yakuza: Dead Souls: Summary

-In Okinawa, Kazuma Kiryu receives a mysterious phone call from someone who claims to have kidnapped Haruka; the caller demands Kiryu return to Kamurocho if he wants to meet Haruka again.
-Days earlier, Shun Akiyama and his secretary Hana witness a zombified figure attacking yakuza of the Tojo Clan.
+Shun Akiyama and his secretary Hana witness a zombified figure attacking yakuza of the Tojo Clan.
 With the assistance of Tojo Clan member Tomoaki Nagahama, Akiyama and Hana are able to return to their office.
-Later, Hana falls ill while their office is overrun, so Akiyama moves her to the New Serena bar.
+Later, Hana falls ill while their office is overrun by zombies, so Akiyama moves her to the New Serena bar.
 While looking for medicine for Hana, Akiyama sees several massive barricades planted all over Kamurocho by the Japanese Self-Defense Force (SDF) in order to contain the outbreak.
 After getting the medicine for Hana and parting ways with Nagahama, Akiyama returns to find Hana gone and New Serena overrun.
 He receives a message from her that she moved to an abandoned hotel; Akiyama reunites with her and saves her from a powerful mutant known as the "Prototype".
 Akiyama manages to kill it, and discovers that the prototype was manufactured by someone who may also know about the outbreak in Kamurocho.

 Meanwhile, Goro Majima's headquarters are attacked by the zombies, but a combat-enthusiastic Majima easily dispatches them.
 Majima heads to Kamurocho Hills to help escaping citizens and to locate the remaining Tojo Clan members.
 With help from Tojo chairman Daigo Dojima, Majima is able to assist the survivors, but is bitten by a zombie in the process.
 At Purgatory, a gambling den, an information broker known as "The Florist" suggests to Daigo and Majima that the Omi Alliance might be responsible for Kamurocho's outbreak, as the initial attack was against the Tojo Clan, and former member Ryuji Goda and top officer Tetsuo Nikaido were seen in Kamurocho before the outbreak started.
 Akiyama and Majima go to the batting cage where they encounter Nikaido and an unknown accomplice of his, who admit to being behind the outbreak; Nikaido declares that he wants to avenge Ryuji's defeat at the hands of Kiryu, despite Ryuji's disapproval.
 Nikaido then summons another prototype mutant, but it is eventually killed due to the sudden arrival of Ryuji.

 A flashback reveals that after Ryuji's expulsion from the Omi Alliance, he started a new life working at a takoyaki stand under the mentorship of a veteran chef called Pops.
 One day, Nikaido urged him to return to the alliance, but Ryuji refused and insisted that he has no intention of getting revenge on Kiryu.
 In the present, Ryuji goes to a night club to confront Nikaido; when Ryuji once again refuses to take part in his vendetta against Kiryu, Nikaido releases another prototype which is revealed to be a mutated Pops, and a dejected Ryuji is forced to kill him before swearing vengeance on Nikaido.